 - a.
-All the original ideograph submissions, including submissions of glyphs, IDS, radicals, stroke counts and evidence, must have registered IRG document numbers. - b.
-If any required information is missing, the IRG chief editor or technical editor can ask for additional information from the submitter.
+All the original ideograph submissions, including submissions of glyph, IDS, radical, stroke count, first stroke, total stroke count, and evidence, must have registered IRG document numbers. - b.
+If any required information is missing, the IRG chief editor orand technical editors can ask for additional information from the submitter.
 Without timely supply of such information, the submission may be rejected by the technical editor in producing the working drafts.